LukeVerlan/Quadcopter/README.md

 - Press reset
 - Release reset

-the run
-`lsusb`

-if there is output of something connected, run
+Then Run

-`cargo flash --chip STM32F411CE`
+`cargo dfu`

+and it should flash